-The American Diabetes Association (ADA) recommends that blood glucose screening for adults begin at age 45, or sooner if you are overweight and have additional risk factors for prediabetes or type 2 diabetes.
+The American Diabetes Association (ADA) recommends that diabetes screening for most adults begin at age 35.
+The ADA advises diabetes screening before age 35 if you're overweight and have additional risk factors for prediabetes or type 2 diabetes.

 There are several blood tests for prediabetes.